Systematic Assessment of Fuzzers using Mutation Analysis: Evaluation

 \subsubsection{Manual Analysis of Mutations}

-To assess whether mutations that we introduce result in a semantic change, we manually analyze 100 mutations that are not found during the 24 hour runs.
-Of these, we identify 11 mutations as equivalent, five that potentially lead to crashes, and the remaining 84 introduce a semantic change though they are unlikely to be found with a simple crash oracle.
+To assess whether mutations that we introduce result in a semantic change, we manually examine 100 randomly selected mutations that were not found during the 24-hour runs.
+Of these, we identify 11 mutations as equivalent, 5 as potentially leading to crashes, and the remaining 84 as introducing a semantic change, but unlikely to be detected by a simple crash oracle.